maniSbindra/acs-workshop/k8s-exercise.md

 kubectl get nodes
 ```

-## Create deployment and Pods for web application
+## Create deployment and Pods for web application, remember to replace {container-image} with the actual image as shown above
 ```sh
 # Create deployment and pods
 kubectl run webapp --image={container-image} --port=80